SOI-Unipr/soi-docker/README.md

 # soi-docker
-Docker files for SOI class exercises
+Docker files for SOI class exercises.

 See the README file on frontend and backend directories for details.